threefoldtech/info_grid/src/advanced/ipfs/ipfs_fullvm.md

     ```

 ## Create a Root-Access User

+We create a root-access user.
+Note that this step is optional.

 * Once connected, create a new user with root access (for this guide we use "newuser")
   * ```